navid-kalaei/flashcards/README.md

 ### Test

-It is fully tested on Huawei Nova 2 Plus with Android of 7.0
+It is fully tested on Huawei Nova 2 Plus with Android of 7.0 and Iphone 5s with IOS 11